-Never before has a personal computer interface offered the insanely fast speeds of 10Gbps ThunderBolt I/O ports.
-It's literally TWENTY times faster than the popular USB 2.0 spec, and double that of the competing 5Gbps USB 3.0 SuperSpeed standard.
-ThunderBolt outstrips the bandwidth requirements of nearly any personal computer gadget available today.
-Even conventional spinning platter hard drives can't fill a fraction of ThunderBolt's data pipeline.
-So a Solid-State flash memory disk drive is the most logical pairing of the two technologies.
-A ThunderBolt SSD external backup drive can really leverage the potential bandwidth available for the fastest data backups you'll ever experience.
+Minimally TWENTY times faster than the popular USB 2.0 spec, and double that of the competing 5Gbps USB 3.0 SuperSpeed standard, Thunderbolt outstrips the bandwidth requirements of nearly any single personal computer peripheral available today.
+Conventional hard drives can't fill a fraction of Thunderbolt's data pipeline.
+So, solid-state flash memory disk drives are the most logical pairing of the two technologies.
+A PC or Mac compatible Thunderbolt SSD external backup drive can really leverage the potential bandwidth available for the fastest data backups and file transfers you'll ever experience.

-|Akitio Neutrino Drive
+|Akitio SSD Neutrino Drive

-120GB ThunderBolt SSD
+120GB Thunderbolt SSD

-|Oyen Mini Pro
+|Oyen SSD Mini Pro

 256GB Solid-State Portable